Spin-Orbit Coupling Induced Back-action Cooling in Cavity-Optomechanics with a Bose-Einstein Condensate: INTRODUCTION

-Cavity-optomechanics provides splendid foundations in utilizing mechanical effects of light to couple optical degree of freedom with mechanical degree of freedom ~\cite{Kippenberg08,p2014,Kipp09,Meystre13}.
-A pivotal paradigm was to cool vibrational modes of mechanical degree of freedom to its quantum mechanical ground state \cite{CornnellNat2010,TeufelNat2011,CannNat2011,Steele2015}.
-Interaction of optical field with mechanical-objects in the form of radiation pressure, causes the development of numerous sensors and devices in quantum metrology.
-The exploitation of mechanical effects of light leads researchers to develop and utilize micro and nano scale mirrors\cite{Arcizet2006,Gigan2006,Kleckner2006,Kippenberg2006,Teufel2006}, gravitational wave detectors~\cite{Braginsky} and optomechanical crystals~\cite{EchenfieldNat2012}.
-The demonstration of cavity-optomechanics with other physical objects, like ultra-cold gases \cite{Murch2008} and Bose-Einstein condensate (BEC) \cite{Esslinger}, opens up various new aspects of research in the study of matter-wave interactions, or more precisely saying, it creates more reliable interface between solid-state physics and optical science.
-These notable achievements motivate researchers to study bistable-dynamics of cavity-optomechanics with BEC \cite{Meystre2010,Kashif2015}, high fidelity state transfer \cite{YingPRL2012,SinghPRL2012}, entanglement among multiple degrees of freedom \cite{V2012,Vitali2014,Sete2014}, macroscopic tunneling effects in optomechanics \cite{Buchmann2012} and role reversal dynamics between matter-wave and quantized light field.
-These impressive investigations have assist us in developing better understanding of quantum-classical interface \cite{Zurek2003}.
-However, spin-orbit interaction and corresponding topological-properties have not been considered and investigated in cavity-optomechanics so far.
+Cavity-optomechanics provides splendid foundations in utilizing mechanical effects of light to couple optical degree of freedom with mechanical degree of freedom \cite{Kippenberg08,Kipp09,Meystre13}.
+A pivotal paradigm was to cool vibrational modes of mechanical degree of freedom to its quantum mechanical ground state which has been attempted to achieve via laser radiations, electronic feedback and dynamical back-action \cite{CornnellNat2010,teufel2011,chan2011,Steele2015,Arcizet2006,Gigan2006,Kleckner2006,Kippenberg2006,Teufel2006}.
+The dynamical back-action is the cavity delay induced by the interactions of intra-cavity radiation pressure and the Brownian motion of the mirror which leads to cool mirror depending upon detuning \cite{wilson2015,Wilson2007,Wollman2015,nigues2015}.
+The demonstration of cavity-optomechanics with other physical objects, like cold atomic gases \cite{Murch2008} and Bose-Einstein condensate (BEC) \cite{Esslinger,kashif1,kashif2}, opens up various new aspects to further cool vibrational modes through atomic back-action \cite{peter2,Pater06,Sonam2013,liu2013,Elste2009}.
+However, thermo-mechanical heating, due to the quantum noises \cite{zhang20141,zhang20142,weber2016,amir,Clerk}, is a major obstacle in achieving an oscillator with long phonon lifetime in quantum ground state which we intend to solve by the inclusion of spin-orbit (SO)-coupled BEC.